Christianity in the Future

 The Bible even speaks of a time when the nations will say “Peace and safety…”:

 For you yourselves know full well that the day of the Lord will come just like a thief in the night.
 While they are saying, “Peace and safety!” then destruction will come upon them suddenly like labour pains upon a woman with child, and they will not escape.
 But you, brethren, are not in darkness, that the day would overtake you like a thief (1 Thessalonians 5:2-4).

-Christ will come after a time of peace in the world, achieved through a deceptive unity, but great tribulation for those who are faithful to Christ.
+Christ will come after a time when the world seems at peace and in safety, achieved through a deceptive unity.
+However it will be a time of great tribulation for those who remain faithful to Christ.

 A Final Great Revival?

 Will there be a final great world-wide revival before the the great tribulation and the return of Christ?
 While there is no specific scriptures which state such, many believe that there will be.
 By revival we mean a great out-pouring of the Holy Spirit which will purify and empower Christians to fulfil the great commission in taking the gospel to every nation (ethnic group).
 Should God, in his grace do so, it may happen during a time of great persecution for Christians, as has happened in countries like China.

 In the very end time we can expect a time of great spiritual deception and darkness, when it may even seem that all is lost and God has forsaken us.
 These are some of the scriptures which speak of this time:

 Then they will deliver you to tribulation, and will kill you, and you will be hated by all nations because of My name.
 At that time many will fall away and will betray one another and hate one another.
 Many false prophets will arise and will mislead many.
 Because lawlessness is increased, most people’s love will grow cold.
 But the one who endures to the end, he will be saved (Matthew 24:9-13).